FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 <span style="font-size:small;">*Not to be confused with Teyaku (手役, hand combinations).*</span>

-**Taiyaku** [大役], also known as **Echigo-bana** [越後花], is a local hanafuda game for 2 to 7 players, although it is best played with 4 or 5 players.
+**Taiyaku** or **Oyaku** [大役], also known as **Echigo-bana** [越後花], is a local hanafuda game for 2 to 7 players, although it is best played with 4 or 5 players.
 It features a huge list of Yaku (hence the name), a fairly complicated set of rules, and a simple payment system, which makes it suitable for cash gambling.

 It was played in the Echigo Province (now Niigata Prefecture) in Japan, using a regional pattern of Hanafuda (also called Echigo-bana), although a standard Hanafuda deck may also be used.